kiarakf/kiarakf.github.io/essays/EY Basics Technical Essay.md

 When I was preparing for this WOD I went over the last browser history 3 code and refamiliarized myself with it.
 Something that I did different was trying my hardest to complete the WOD without looking at the screencast.
 I definitely felt more comfortable with this WOD than the others, so I did not rely on getting through it using the screen cast as much.
 Something that I could have done better to prepare for the WOD was read the instructions in depth before-hand instead of just reading it as I get through the objectives.
 This way, I could google and research the steps I was unfamiliar with prior so I wouldn’t get stuck and eat up time during the steps.

+INVOICE 1

+For this WOD, we incorporated expressions and variables that we have been learning in class.
+We were assigned to create a sales receipt with 5 different products and needed to have the quantity and price, as well as compute the extended price, subtotal, tax, and the grand total.
+For further details on the assignment you can find the page linked here.

+I found ease in creating the script for each item, quantity, and price, as well as computing the extended price, subtotal, tax, and the grand total.
+What slowed me down on this WOD was creating the table to insert the information into.
+I attempted to do this WOD before we learned it in Lab 6, so it was a very guess-and try type of game.
+I ended up viewing the page source from the Invoice 1 site and looked at the table code that was inputted.
+However, the code that was on the site was hard coded.
+This meant that I had to edit that code and insert the script form to display the information.
+I kept the aspects that created each cell but I had to use the script variables to show my information.
+Once I figured out I had to do that to complete the table, it was smooth sailing for me.

+Since I attempted to do the WOD before we went over it in depth in class, I had to do a lot of personal research to figure out what to do.
+I did research as well as watch part of the screen cast to confirm my findings.
+I did enjoy doing the assignment early, but I also enjoyed learning the “why’s” and “why-nots” about the tasks in class.
+Compared to the other WODS, I tried not to use the screen cast as much.
+I also liked that the instructions for this WOD were a lot more in depth and detailed.

+For the next WOD I plan on waiting until it is assigned and learn the things in class before attempting to do it at home.
+I think this will allow me to do it without using the screen cast at all and see how much I am “digesting” from class.